Curriculum Overview

 What does reading look like at Newfield?

-The teaching of reading in EYFS
+The teaching of reading for Explorers (EYFS and KS1)

 • Sharing high quality stories and rhymes